 The Department of Biology at the University of Rochester provides faculty, postdoctoral fellows, Ph.D. students, and undergraduates with advanced research opportunities in the biological sciences.
 The department is united by a common interest in genetic processes which has created a continuum of research interests among the different laboratories.
 Areas of special focus are cellular biology, developmental biology, molecular biology and ecology and evolutionary biology.

-- Dr. Vera Gorbunova has been selected to receive the 15,000€ Longevity Research Award 2013 organized by the ADPS in partnership with Allianz, France, which support scientists for the development of a high quality scientific research to better understand the mechanisms of aging and to find innovative and effective solutions to delay aging.
-The award ceremony will take place in January.
+- Dr. Vera Gorbunova selected to receive the 15,000€ Longevity Research Award 2013, supporting scientists for the development of a high quality scientific research to better understand the mechanisms of aging & to find innovative & effective solutions to delay aging.

 - A Homely Rodent May Hold Cancer-Fighting Clues